edd-ie/Autonomous_rover/README.md

 You can test out the simulator by opening it up and choosing "Training Mode".
 Use the mouse or keyboard to navigate around the environment and see how it looks.

 ## Dependencies
 You'll need Python 3 and Jupyter Notebooks installed to do this project.
-The best way to get setup with these if you are not already is to use Anaconda following along with the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit).

 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ## Recording Data